 How to Obtain a Kansas Water Well Contractor License

 Click through each tab to learn more about the licensing process.

-2022 to 2023 Water Well Contractor License Exam Schedule
+2024 Water Well Contractor License Exam Schedule

 - Review the Kansas Water Well Contractor Licensure Examination Study Guide (PDF).
 Exams are offered according the schedule above.
 Contact Pam Chaffee to register for an exam at least 30 days prior to the exam date.